tud-amr/mpc_planner/README.md

 # MPC Planner

-This package implements robot agnostic Model Predictive Control (MPC) for motion planning in 2D dynamic environments using ROS/ROS2 C++.
+This package implements Model Predictive Control (MPC) for motion planning in 2D dynamic environments using ROS/ROS2 C++.
 A complete VSCode docker environment with this planner is available at https://github.com/tud-amr/mpc_planner_ws.

 This code is associated with the following publications: